Best places in Yucatan Mexico? Too many to count.

 Telchac has an interesting history.
 During the henequen boom and the days of grand Mexican haciendas, canoes would leave from here, taking their products to Progreso ready to ship overseas.

 You can tie in a trip to Telchac Puerto with a visit to San Benito beach.
-Alternatively, head to Laguna Rosa – a smaller, alternative pink lake to Las Coloradas.
+Alternatively, head to Laguna Rosada – a smaller, alternative pink lake to Las Coloradas.
 The Xcambo ruins are also nearby.

 Hocabá is another small, off-the-beaten-path Yucatan settlement in the center of the state.
 You will likely drive through here if you are traveling between Merida and Homun.